benjamincrozat/content/posts/openai-api-php.md

 1. Use the API directly.
 2. Or use a client written in PHP that will significantly simplify your journey.

-Option #2 is precisely what we're aiming for, thanks to the [OpenAI PHP client](https://github.com/openai-php/client) written by Nuno Maduro and Sandro Gehri.
-It's like their unofficial SDK.
+Option #2 is precisely what we're aiming for, thanks to the unofficial [OpenAI PHP client](https://github.com/openai-php/client) written by Nuno Maduro and Sandro Gehri.

 **This package is usable in any kind of PHP project.** No matter what your favorite framework or CMS is (Symfony, CodeIgniter, CakePHP, WordPress, Magento, etc.), there's something here for you.

 And a [**Laravel adapter (openai-php/laravel) is available**](https://github.com/openai-php/laravel), which adds a handy facade and mocking abilities for everyone's convenience.

-By the way, some of you may not know what GPT is, the next section is for you.
+By the way, for the ones who still don't know what GPT is, I recommend you to read the next section.
 I also have a comprehensive yet simple-to-understand article about [how Large Language Models such as GPT work](/gpt-llm-ai-explanation).

 ## What GPT is